dpalwallet/DPalWallet/README.md

 A crypto wallet only for Doge Coin

 A browser extension based wallet to interact with the Doge blockchain.
-User can tip Doge and use Doge easily
+User can tips and use Doge easily

-DPal store the phrase in locally and won't record the private key in the server.
+DPal store the private key in locally and won't record the private key in the server.

-So your Doge is your Doge, but keep the phrase(12 words) safe in your own way it's necessary.
+So your Doge is your Doge, but keep the phrase(12 words)/key safty in your own way it's necessary.
 Your can use your own Phrase
 recovery the wallet at any time.

 * user using dpal wallet is easy to tip to any one.